 Going naked is cheaper, meaning more money can be spent on beautiful ingredients rather than packaging.

-It’s no surprise that 40-50% of the cost of a product goes on its packaging.
+It may come as a surprise that around 40-50% of the cost of a product goes on its packaging.
 Daniel says: “Taking away the packaging gives you room to put more nice things in.”

-So you can be safe in the knowledge that your little solid shower gel is full of big quality ingredients that can look after your skin, the environment and the suppliers.
+So you can be safe in the knowledge that your little solid shower gel is full of good quality ingredients that can look after your skin, the environment and the suppliers all in one waste-free wash.

 Mo adds: “Having that extra money to spend on ingredients really does make a difference.
 The final thing you get is a good price, good amount of content, no wastage at the end, and it just works incredibly well; it’s the way to go.”